 My buddy is what I would describe as a “casual car guy.”
 He grew up through the muscle car era, and, until recently, had the same El Camino for nearly 40 years.
-He had decided it was time to pass this “family heirloom” on to his adult son, who was delighted with his dad’s give of the old Chevy.
+He had decided it was time to pass this “family heirloom” on to his adult son, who was delighted with his dad’s gift of the old Chevy.

 But now, my buddy was feeling a little empty nest syndrome.
 The El Camino that had enjoyed for most of his life, was gone.
 A vacant spot in the garage was all that remained.
 He asked himself one of the first questions I encourage all potential buyers to consider:

 1. What sort of vehicle do I REALLY want?